 Translation of the Quran into European Languages

 One of the early translations of the Quran into a European language was in Latin by Mark of Toledo in the early thirteen century.
 The Quran was translated into Italian by Andrea Arrivabene in 1547.
 A German translation was made using Andrea’s translation in 1616 by Salomon Schweigger.
-This translation was used to make the first Dutch translation in the year 1641.9 The very first direct Arabic to English translation of the Quran was made by George Sale in 1734.
-One of the more accurate and somewhat recent translations of the Quran into English was made by the Muslim convert, Muhammad Marmaduke Pickthall in 1930.
+This translation was used to do the first Dutch translation in 1641.9 George Sale did the very first direct Arabic to English translation of the Quran in 1734.
+One of the more accurate and somewhat recent translations of the Quran into English was made by the Muslim convert Muhammad Marmaduke Pickthall in 1930.

-The Quran is the book of guidance, revealed to Prophet Muhammad all at once and gradually over the course of 23 years.
+The Quran is the book of guidance, revealed to Prophet Muhammad all at once and gradually over 23 years.
 The Quran was written whenever the Prophet recited the verses of the Quran to those companions of his who knew how to write.
-The writing of the Quran began at the same time the prophethood of the Prophet began in the year AD 609 or 610 when he was forty years old.
-The writing of the Quran ended with the demise of the Prophet at the age of 63.
-Subsequently, the Quran was compiled by different companions of his holiness, until it was unified into a single compilation circa AD 650.
+The writing of the Quran began at the same time the Prophet’s prophethood started in AD 609 or 610, when he was forty years old, until his martyrdom at the age of 63.
+Subsequently, the Quran was compiled by different companions of his holiness until it was unified into a single compilation circa AD 650.
 This compilation of the Quran was accepted by everyone and became the definitive compilation of the Quran that we have in our hands today.

 - Al-Mīzān, 1390 AH, vol. 2, pp. 15-18.